 - They don’t require special care, you just need to brush and floss as you would your natural teeth

 - There is little to no bone/gum loss as in the case of dental bridges

 - They last a long time, which is more than 15 years

 - They are expensive and rarely covered by insurance plans

-- You’ll have to visit your dentist multiple times over 3 to 6 months
+- You’ll have to visit your family dentist multiple times over 3 to 6 months

 - They involve surgery